Lovsan/chatterbox/README.md

 - **React Front-End (Optional)**: Migrate the front-end to React for a more dynamic and modern user experience.
 - **Deployment**: Host the application on a VPS using Docker and Nginx.

+# Known Bugs
+- The users' panel does not update in real time when a message is received from someone other than the current chat participant.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.